risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Configuration.md

 ## A worked example

-The following example will build on top of [In depth First mod](https://github.com/risk-of-thunder/R2Wiki/wiki/%5BIn-depth%5D-First-mod)
+The following example will build on top of the [First mod](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Getting-Started/First-Mod/)

 After finishing that tutorial you should have code which looks similar to below: